Fabergé egg: History

-The House of Fabergé was founded by Gustav Fabergé in 1842 in St. Petersburg, Russia.
-The Fabergé egg was a later addition to the product line by his son, Peter Carl Fabergé.
+The House of Fabergé was founded by the goldsmith Gustav Fabergé in 1842 in Saint Petersburg, Russia, and the eggs were commissioned by the Russian tsar after Peter Carl Fabergé took the helm, in 1882.

-Prior to 1885, Emperor Alexander III gave his wife Empress Maria Feodorovna jeweled Easter eggs.
 For Easter in 1883, before his coronation, Alexander III and Maria Feodorovna were given eggs, one of which contained a silver dagger and two skulls.
-The egg came with messages including "Christ is risen" and "You may crush us—but we Nihilists shall rise again!"
+The egg came with messages, including "Christ is risen" and "You may crush us—but we Nihilists shall rise again!"